 I have always loved travelling.
 It’s something I started dreaming about when we had exchange students living in our house.
 To me, growing up in suburban Auckland just didn’t cut it.
-I dreamt of big adventures, travelling through Africa, Asia, South America.
+I dreamt of big adventures, travelling through Africa, Asia, South America and beyond.
 The more ‘different,’ the better!

 I came to Honduras for love.
-Not for romantic love (which has been the motivation of some of my travel expeditions), but for love of humanity, of children.
-Finishing my teaching degree in New Zealand I felt a desire to do something important – to do something to help those less fortunate.
-My dream became more intense after travelling to Vietnam for 3 weeks.
+Not for romantic love (which has been the motivation of some of my travel expeditions), but for love of humanity.
+Upon finishing my teaching degree in New Zealand, I felt a desire to do something important—to do something to help those less fortunate.
+My dream became more intense after travelling to Vietnam for three weeks.
 Couchsurfing through this beautiful country, I came to know the locals, to hear their stories, to feel their struggle with poverty.
-I suddenly felt something I hadn’t experienced before – privileged!
+I suddenly felt something I hadn’t experienced before—privileged!

 Being confronted with children on the streets, begging to survive, I felt a great need to do something, rather than accept this inequality as normal.

-Looking online I was excited and shocked to find an amazing long-term volunteer programme in 9 different Latino countries, and even a fundraising office in New Zealand!
+Looking online, I was excited and shocked to find an amazing long-term volunteer programme in nine different Latino countries, and even a fundraising office in New Zealand!
 What are the chances!?

 How am I supposed to respond when a girl I teach tells me that she was raped by her father… that her father killed her mother in front of her?
 What does one say?
 Are there words to comfort, to heal, to fill her broken soul with love and security?

 But the stress would fade out at night, with the soft lullabies playing in that room full of bunk beds.
 Over 30 girls and 13 babies drifting off into their dream worlds.
 All of these children peacefully sleeping.
 All of these children without parents.
-All of these children having suffered trauma – separation, loss, abuse.
-Many to wake up in the night with nightmares, reliving some past violence.
+All of these children who have suffered trauma—separation, loss, abuse.
+Many to wake up in the dark with nightmares, reliving some past violence.
 I would sit on the rocking chair every night, a young child in my lap, stroking their hair.
 We would rock back and forth, taking in the sweet Spanish lullabies, and quite often a small tear would roll down my face.